Jean de Pourtales

 Jean de Pourtales (born 19 August 1965) is a French racing driver from Neuilly-sur-Seine.

 Before his motorsport career, de Pourtales was a member of the British junior alpine ski team, and attended the junior world ski championships.
 However, an accident unfortunately cut short his skiing career.

-De Pourtales began his career in British Formula Vauxhall Junior in 1995 and moved to British Formula Renault in 1998 and finished 10th.
+De Pourtales began his career in British Formula Vauxhall Junior in 1995 and moved to British Formula Renault in 1998 and finished tenth.
 He competed in Euro Formula 3000 part-time in 1999 and from 2001 to 2004 with his best season finish being 17th in 2003.
-Since then he has participated part-time in the Le Mans Series LMP2 class and the 24 Hours of Le Mans for Kruse Schiller Motorsport.
+Since then, he has participated part-time in the Le Mans Series LMP2 class and the 24 Hours of Le Mans for Kruse Schiller Motorsport.

 Handicap

-Jean de Pourtales is a rarity in motorsport, as he competes with an artificial limb.
+De Pourtales is a rarity in motorsport, as he competes with an artificial limb.
 A road accident in his twenties resulted in the loss of his left hand and forearm and has since raced with a special steering wheel that attaches to a prosthetic arm enabling him to compete just like his rivals.